-- 5.85 The firm shall not provide litigation support services to an entity relevant to an engagement, or a significant affiliate of a listed entity relevant to an engagement, where this would involve the estimation by the firm of the likely outcome of a pending legal matter that could be material to the amounts to be included or the disclosures to be made in the listed entity's financial statements, or in other subject matter information or subject matter of the engagement, either separately or in aggregate with other estimates and valuations provided. - 5.86 The firm's policies and procedures will set out whether there are circumstances in which litigation support services are not undertaken for non-listed entities as described in paragraph 1.47 of this Ethical Standard.
+- 5.85 The firm shall not provide litigation support services to: - (a) a listed entity relevant to an engagement, or a significant affiliate of such an entity, where this would involve the estimation by the firm of the likely outcome of a pending legal matter that could be material to the amounts to be included or the disclosures to be made in the listed entity's financial statements, or in other subject matter information or subject matter of the engagement, either separately or in aggregate with other estimates and valuations provided; or - (b) any other entity relevant to an engagement, where this would involve the estimation by the firm of the likely outcome of a pending legal matter that could be material to the amounts to be included or the disclosures to be made in the entity's financial statements, or in other subject matter information or subject matter of the engagement, either separately or in aggregate with other estimates and valuations provided. - 5.86 The firm's policies and procedures will set out whether there are circumstances in which litigation support services are not undertaken for non-listed entities as described in paragraph 1.47 of this Ethical Standard.